0x-cde/Threat-Hunting-with-KQL/Queries/Exfiltration-over-Trusted-Site.md

 In a lot organizations there is a list of approved cloud storage providers.
 In a perfect environment your servers should only access very specific cloud storage services and your users would only use the storage provider that the company has selected.

-For this Hunt I utilize the knowledge provided on https://lots-project.com/ by [mrd0x](https://github.com/mrd0x).
 The following query will help audit your environment for trafic to known Cloud Storage Services.

 ## Expected outcomes and Suggested actions